 Governmental Affairs Concentration Worksheet (PDF)

-Advisor, Associate Dean Floyd Weatherspoon This concentration provides the perfect opportunity for students who are interested in working in the fields of labor relations, employee rights, employment discrimination, employment relationships, and law governing the workplace.
+Labor and Employment Advisor, Assoc.
+Dean Floyd Weatherspoon This concentration provides the perfect opportunity for students who are interested in working in the fields of labor relations, employee rights, employment discrimination, employment relationships, and law governing the workplace.
 The rich tapestry of Columbus' employment landscape provides outstanding and diverse opportunities for externships and networking with labor unions, management or individual employees.

 Labor and Employment Concentration Worksheet (PDF)

-Publicly Held Companies and/or Small Business Entities (PDF)
+Publicly Held Companies and Small Business Concentration Worksheet (PDF)

 Find us on: